-- Promote office or residential development on the undeveloped, triangularshaped property on Peachtree Industrial Boulevard. - Encourage the transition from light industrial uses to commercial/retail/ office uses along Main Street. - Continue the construction of the Main Street Trail. - Enhance crosswalk on Peachtree Industrial Boulevard to better connect neighborhoods on the north side of PIB to commercial developments and Main Street trail across the street. - Explore creating a common theme or brand for the area through signage, markers and public art. - Encourage city-wide community standards for residential and commercial proerties within this "gateway" district. - Identify a quality tenant for the previous Sprouts grocery store.
+- Promote office or residential development on the undeveloped, triangularshaped property on Peachtree Industrial Boulevard. - Encourage the transition from light industrial uses to commercial/retail/ office uses along Main Street. - Continue the construction of the Main Street Trail. - Enhance crosswalk on Peachtree Industrial Boulevard to better safely connect neighborhoods on the north side of PIB to commercial developments and Main Street trail across the street. - Explore creating a common theme or brand for the area through signage, markers and public art.